 Nostalgia is the name of the game right now.
-All of our favorite TV shows, movies, books and even video games are getting the reboot treatment lately.
-Everything from Gilmore Girls to Anne of Green Gables (two favorites of mine) is being revived and reimagined.
-Digitally savvy “Xennials” share our thoughts on how successful these reboots are online.
+All of our favorite TV shows, movies, books and, even video games are getting the reboot treatment lately.
+Everything from Gilmore Girls to Anne of Green Gables (two favorites of mine) is being revived and re-imagined.
+Digitally savvy “Xennials” (the silly moniker for those of us on the cusp of Generation X and Millennial) share our thoughts on how successful these reboots are online.

 A story such as Anne of Green Gables (originally published in 1908) has been through so many iterations you can trace the political landscape at the time in each retelling.
 The most recent one, Netflix’s Anne with an ‘E,’ directed by the creator of Breaking Bad, has been extremely controversial for including dark themes not tackled in the book such as suicide and abuse.